Master PET‑CT in oncology | 20% OFFRegister here

 Description

-This module MRI of the shoulder – rotator cuff I provides steps for a structured approach for reporting the shoulder but with a focus on the rotator cuff.
+This MSK MRI course provides steps for a structured approach in reporting the shoulder with a focus on the rotator cuff.
 The rotator cuff is a challenging structure to assess with its complex and obliquely orientated anatomy.

 Level